About The FASEB Journal

 Content & Influence

-The FASEB Journal (FJ) is highly cited and consistently ranks among the top biology journals globally.
-Each month, FJ publishes peer-reviewed, multidisciplinary original research articles as well as timely editorials, reviews, and news of the life sciences.
+The FASEB Journal is highly cited and consistently ranks among the top biology journals globally.
+Each month, The FASEB Journal publishes peer-reviewed, multidisciplinary original research articles as well as timely editorials, reviews, and news of the life sciences.
 As disciplines in the life sciences continue to overlap, readers are

 drawn to the journal for its interdisciplinary coverage.